• Skip to primary navigation

 Ingredients

-• 5 Medium carrots peeled
+• 5 Carrots - peeled

 • 2 tablespoon Olive oil

-• 3 Garlic cloves crushed
+• 3 Garlic clove - crushed

-• 1 handful Fresh parsley, finely chopped
+• 1 handful Fresh parsley - finely chopped

 Instructions

-1 handful Fresh parsley,
+1 handful Fresh parsley

 • Use a mixture of root vegetables like carrots, parsnips, beetroot and potatoes.